-As a key part of (sfi)2 internationalisation we have developed a major strategic academic partnership with the Statistics and Operational Research Doctoral Training Centre (STOR-i) at Lancaster
+As a key part of (sfi)2 internationalisation we have developed a major strategic academic partnership with the Statistics and Operational Research Doctoral Training Centre (STOR-i) at Lancaster excellence with impact

 University.
-This key cross-disciplinary centre has been selected for its international research reputations and for the degree of alignment of their agendas with that of (sfi)2 's.
+This key cross-disciplinary centre has been selected for its international research reputations and for the degree of alignment of their agendas with that of $(sfi)^2$'s.